The Origin as you probably know both regarding the Music and the Dance Bachata, is the Dominican Republic in the Caribbean.

 Today there are many different paces, moods and dynamics in the music and as a social dancer you always have to adapt your dance to the track being played by using more or less of the elements to the dance which you can find described below and by learning all these original dance elements you will be able to dance to all kind of Bachata music of today.

-Musicality is about dancing to and with the music and as you can understand from the above it's about two very important issues: The first one is how the dance has evolved to and with the character of the music Bachata by the generations of social dancers in DR from it's start in the early sixties until today which have been a long evolutionary journey based on the Bolero and with the social dances Son and Merengue (which music genre also have affected the evolution of the music) as inspiration for the creation and evolution of the dance elements, I call this for the primary/evolutionary musicality.
-The second one is how you as a leader or follower in the dance Bachata interpret the specific track you are dancing to here and now regarding the mood, dynamic, pace, rhythms etc. using the specific elements developed for the dance (the primary/evolutionary musicality) which I then call the secondary/current musicality.
-Both are very important and both takes lots of experience in social dancing in general, first of all to be able to evolve on a dance together with and to the nature of the music and it's evolution and second to be able to dance Bachata of today using more or less of this elements like syncopated steps, footwork, turns, movements etc. according to the specific track beeing played and how this track include syncopated rhythms, a specific mood, pace and instrumental dynamics.
+Musicality is about dancing to and with the music and as you can understand from the above it's about two very important issues: The first one is how the dance has evolved to and with the character of the music Bachata by the generations of social dancers in DR from it's start in the early sixties until today which have been a long evolutionary journey based on the Bolero and with the social dances Son and Merengue (which music genre also have affected the evolution of the music) as inspiration for the creation and evolution of the dance elements, I call this for the evolutionary musicality (the unique corporal expression created on the specific musical genre).
+The second one is how you as a leader or follower in the dance Bachata interpret the specific track you are dancing to here and now regarding the mood, dynamic, pace, rhythms etc. using these elements evolved for the specific dance (the evolutionary musicality) which I then call the current musicality (the unique corporal expression of the specific mood and dynamics of the music track being played).
+Both are very important and both takes lots of experience in social dancing in general, first of all to be able to evolve on a dance together with and to the nature of the music and it's evolution and second to be able to dance Bachata of today using more or less of these evolved dance elements according to the specific track beeing played and how this track include syncopated rhythms, a specific mood, pace and instrumental dynamics etc.

-Social dance is and should always be a trinity between the woman, the man and the music and about making the dance feel good for both with an easy going connection and a nice flow to the dance!
+The social couple dances are a trinity between the woman, the man and the music, it's about making the dance feel good for both the dancers with an easy going connection, playful movements and a nice and cool flow to the dance!

 The Dance Structure to Original Bachata: